compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 # Summary

 This document explains the core mathematical foundations of AD.
-It focuses on _what_ AD does, without worrying about how it might go about it.
+It explains separately _what_ is does, and _how_ it goes about it.
 Some basic examples are given which show how these mathematical foundations can be applied to differentiate functions of matrices, and Julia `function`s.

-Subsequent sections will build on these foundations.
+Subsequent sections will build on these foundations, to provide a more general explanation of what AD looks like for a Julia programme.